Signal Intelligence Regiment (KONA): NAA 11

 NAA 11 was a field unit unique in the General der Nachrichtenaufklärung organization.
 Although it was assigned to the 20th Mountain Army (Gebirgsarmee) under the command of Generaloberst Eduard Dietl.
 In matters of signal intelligence it was an independent unit subordinated directly to Intercept Control Station East (HLS Ost) acting in all respects like a Signal Intelligence Regiment.
-Its units mission was to obtain signal intelligence from the Russians, mostly by the use of intercept.
+Its mission was to obtain signal intelligence from the Soviets, mostly by the use of intercept.

 The original core of NAA 11 was the Long Range Signal Intelligence Platoon designated North (German:Nachrichten Fernaufklaerungszug Nord) (abbr.
 FAZ Nord) which operated in Finland after 1941.
-One 1 March 1944, FAZ Nord was merged with the Close Range Signal Intelligence Company, NAK 961 to form NAA 11, which increased the units strength from about 80 to 300.
+One 1 March 1944, FAZ Nord was merged with the Close Range Signal Intelligence Company, NAK 961 to form NAA 11, which increased the unit's strength from about 80 to 300.

-One of the most important accomplishments of NAA 11 Nord was the breaking of enemy codes, specifically Russian and later, Allied and Swedish codes.
-Russian codes, e.g. were built up from one another.
+One of the most important accomplishments of NAA 11 Nord was the breaking of enemy codes, specifically Soviet and later, Allied and Swedish codes.
+Soviet codes, e.g. were built up from one another.
 Previous traffic and experience therefore were utilized from 1941 to 1945.
 NAA 11 maintained an extensive card catalogue of some 6000 cards.

 The distribution of tasks of the NAA 11 Nord unit was as follows: